SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-01-13-using-rslurm-parallel.md

 We need to create a data frame where each column is an argument to our function and each row is an iteration.

-Let's test out three tuning parameters, the complexity of each tree `interaction.depth`, the number of trees in the random forest `n.trees`, and the minimum number of individuals on either side of a split in one of our trees `n.minobsinnode`.
+Let's test out three tuning parameters, the complexity of each tree `interaction.depth`, the number of trees `n.trees`, and the minimum number of individuals on either side of a split in one of our trees `n.minobsinnode`.
 There is an additional "shrinkage" or learning rate parameter which we will hold constant for this example.

 Use the R function `expand.grid()` to make a data frame with each possible combination of 3 possible values for each of the 3 parameters.
 That means we will have 3<sup>3</sup> or 27 models to fit.
 Each of the 27 actually requires 10 models to be fit because of our 10-fold cross-validation.